moyicat/moyicat.github.io/_posts/2016-08-01-graphq-video-editor.md

 ---
 layout: post
 title: Graphiq Video Editor
-desc: Design a video editor in the browser for knowledge engineers to organize Graphiq content into engaging and scalable videos.
+desc: Design a video editor in the browser for knowledge engineers to organize Graphiq data into engaging and scalable videos.
 date: 2016-08-01 00:00:00 -0800
 categories: graphiq
 tags: [UX, Tool]
-og: /assets/img/project-video-editor-hero.jpg
+ogimg: /assets/img/project-video-editor-hero.jpg
 ogtitle: Case Study - Graphiq Video Editor
-ogdesc: Design a video editor in the browser for knowledge engineers to organize Graphiq content into engaging and scalable videos.
 ---

 # Graphiq Video Editor

 When we introduced [Graphiq Videos]({{ site.baseurl }}{% post_url 2016-08-02-graphq-videos %}), we also wanted to make an internal video editing interface so our knowledge engineers and content editors could quickly create videos templates and generate millions of videos.

 Being a web company, we decided to make an iMovie-like application within the browser.
-It was written in [React](https://facebook.github.io/react/){:target="_blank"}.
+It was written in [React](//facebook.github.io/react/){:target="_blank"}.

 | ![Screenshot of Graphiq Video Editor]({{ site.baseurl }}/assets/img/project-video-editor-hero.jpg) |